 - the classical test theory (CTT) model; - methods for estimating the reliability of measurements based on the CTT; - various types of validity (content, criterion, and construct validity); - how to use the Spearman-Brown equation; - how to use the correction for attenuation and range restriction; - how to apply and interpret the results of a principal component and exploratory factor analysis; - how to apply and interpret the results of a confirmatory factor analysis; - basic principles of item response theory (IRT).

-PSY4531 Period 1 30 Sep 2019 18 Oct 2019 Print course description ECTS credits: 2.0 Instruction language: English Coordinator:

-• W. Viechtbauer

-Teaching methods: Assignment(s), Lecture(s), Work in subgroups, Skills, Training(s) Assessment methods: Attendance, Final paper Keywords: Psychometrics, reliability, validity, factor analysis, item response theory Faculty of Psychology and Neuroscience

-Clinical Skills I: Interviewing Skills

-The aim of this skills training is to teach students basic clinical interview skills needed for interviewing patients suffering from psychopathology.
-After this course, students will be able to administer semi-structured interviews covering the reason for referral, chief complaint, history of the presented problem(s), mental status and the developmental and social assessment and diagnoses (DSM-5).
+PSY4531 Period 1 1 Sep 2020 23 Oct 2020 Print course description ECTS credits: 2.0 Instruction language: English Coordinator: W. Viechtbauer Teaching methods: Assignment(s), Lecture(s), Work in subgroups, Skills, Training(s) Assessment methods: Attendance, Final paper Keywords: Psychometrics, reliability, validity, factor analysis, item response theory Faculty of Psychology and Neuroscience Clinical Skills I: Interviewing Skills Full course description The aim of this skills training is to teach students basic clinical interview skills needed for interviewing and diagnosing patients suffering from psychopathology (symptoms).
+After this course, students will be able to administer semi-structured interviews covering the reason for referral, chief complaint, history of the presented problem(s), mental state examination, and the developmental and social assessment and diagnoses (DSM-5).
 Students should be able to diagnose and classify the presented problem(s) and to suggest the type of treatment required.
 Students must be able to report the information retrieved from the interview in a structured manner and using professional language.

-Students will be able to:
+Course objectives Students will be able to:

-- classify disorders according to the DSM-5; - conduct a clinical assessment, conduct interviewing skills regarding psychopathology, administer semi-structured interviews, report in professional language.
+• classify disorders according to the DSM-5;

+• conduct a clinical assessment, conduct interviewing skills regarding psychopathology (symptoms), administer semi-structured interviews, report in professional language.
-PSY4532 Period 1 2 Sep 2019 25 Oct 2019 Print course description ECTS credits: 2.0 Instruction language: English Coordinator:

-• A.A.N.
-Mulkens

-Teaching methods: Lecture(s), Paper(s), Patientcontact, Skills, Training(s) Assessment methods: Attendance, Final paper, Observation Keywords: interviewing skills, Psychopathology, assessment Faculty of Psychology and Neuroscience
+PSY4532 Period 1 1 Sep 2020 23 Oct 2020 Print course description ECTS credits: 2.0 Instruction language: English Coordinator: A.A.N.
+Mulkens Teaching methods: Lecture(s), Paper(s), Patientcontact, Skills, Training(s) Assessment methods: Attendance, Final paper, Observation Keywords: interviewing skills, Psychopathology, assessment Faculty of Psychology and Neuroscience

 Clinical Assessment Instruments

+Full course description

 Parallel to the core courses throughout year 1, this series of skills training sessions introduces students to the range of rating scales, questionnaires, interview and observational instruments most commonly used in clinical practice and research.
 The first session will provide an overview of the classes of available instruments and their applications in clinical and research contexts.
 Later sessions will focus on instruments designed to assess specific symptoms and the severity of the disorders that are covered in the associated core course.
-The last sessions will focus on a subset of broader measures of personality, psychopathology and adjustment (e.g., quality of life, social adjustment or coping scales) and on the reliability and social impact of psychiatric diagnosis.
-Working with case materials, students will learn how to choose appropriate assessment instruments for clarifying individual diagnoses, planning interventions and monitoring their effects.
+Students will learn how to choose appropriate assessment instruments for clarifying individual diagnoses, planning interventions and monitoring their effects.
 These skills training sessions will provide students with basic background information and hands-on experience in the use of valid and reliable instruments for assessing psychopathology.

+Course objectives

+Students will be able to understand: